2022–2023 mpox outbreak: Chronology

-Deaths outside of endemic Africa
+Deaths outside of Africa

 The first death outside of endemic Africa was reported in Brazil on 29 July 2022, in a 41-year-old man with underlying comorbidities.
 On the same day Spain reported its first death, a 44-year-old man in Alicante, with the cause of death being encephalitis associated with mpox infection.
 Spain reported its second mpox-related death on 30 July 2022, in a 31-year-old man in Córdoba, who had also suffered from encephalitis according to reports.
-On 1 August 2022 India confirmed its first mpox death, a 22-year-old male who died in Thrissur, Kerala on 30 July.
+On 1 August 2022, India confirmed its first mpox death, a 22-year-old male who died in Thrissur, Kerala on 30 July.
 On the same day, Peru reported the death of a mpox-affected 45-year-old male, who also had HIV and septic shock.

-On 30 August 2022 a Texan from Harris County became the first American to die of the mpox epidemic.
+On 30 August 2022, a Texan from Harris County became the first American to die of the mpox epidemic.

 Transmission

 A large portion of those infected had not recently travelled to areas of Africa where mpox is endemic, such as Nigeria, the Democratic Republic of the Congo as well as central and western Africa.
 It is transmitted by close contact with infected people, with extra caution for those individuals with lesions on their skin or genitals, along with their bedding and clothing.
 The disease can spread via respiratory secretions or by direct contact with rashes, body fluids or by touching objects and fabrics that have been used by someone with mpox.
 The CDC has also stated that individuals should avoid contact and consumption of dead animals such as rats, squirrels, monkeys and apes along with wild game or lotions derived from animals in Africa.